keptn-sandbox/statistics-service/README.md

   -h, --help                     help for keptn-usage-stats
-      --includeEvents string     List of events that define an automation unit, default is 'all' (default "all") --includeServices string   List of Services that define an automation unit, default is 'all' (default "all") --includeTriggers string   list of sequence triggers: [configuration-change, problem.open, evaluation-started] (default "all")
+      --includeEvents string     List of events that define an automation unit, default is 'all' (default "all") --includeServices string   List of Services that define an automation unit, default is 'all' (default "all") --includeTriggers string   List of sequence triggers: [configuration-change, problem.open, evaluation-started] - supported with Keptn >0.8 (default "all")
-  -o, --output string            The Name of the output file (default "stats") -p, --period string            The period under consideration, one option of: [separated, aggregated] (default "separated")
+  -o, --output string            The name of the output file (default "stats") -p, --period string            The period under consideration, one option of: [separated, aggregated] (default "separated")
       --separator string         The separator used for the CSV exporter, allowed values are ',' or ';' (default ",")
 ```

+**Note:** The `--includeTriggers` flag is not supported yet, but will be implemented with Keptn 0.8.

 ### Examples

+#### Example A

-The following command will create a CSV file for each of the statistics files located in the directory `./example_payloads`:
+The following command will create a single CSV file with a row for each statistics files located in the directory `./example_payloads`:

 ```
 $ keptn-usage-stats --folder=./example_payloads --granularity=service --export=csv --period=separated